nathanvid/infinitemage-website/content/chapters/chapter_0189.md

 The elixirs would be best used for everyone anyway.
 So he should buy it, but since he didn't know what defects it might have, he couldn't negotiate.

-Asking directly would surely let the merchant manipulate him, and Klove wouldn't provide any help.
+Asking directly would surely let the merchant manipulate him, and Clove wouldn't provide any help.

 "Why won't you sell it!
 I brought exactly what you asked for!"